Winder Dam To Be Completed In 4 Years - UrduPoint

 Winder Dam To Be Completed In 4 Years

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Aug, 2021 ) :Winder Dam project would be completed in 4 years costing Rs.13 billion in Lasbela district of Balochistan.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Sep, 2021 ) :Winder Dam project would be completed in 4 years with the cost of Rs.13 billion in Lasbela district of Balouchistan.

-Completion of the dam would be increased ground level water and reduce shortage of the water in the area, said an official of the Water and Power Development Authority (WAPDA) while talking to APP on Monday.
+Completion of the dam would be increased ground level water and reduce shortage of the water in the area, said an official of the Water and Power Development Authority (WAPDA) while talking to APP.

-He said that the Winder Dam would have 54,000 acre feet water storage and10, 000 acres of land would be irrigated in the area adding that agriculture and livestock would be progressed in the area after completion of the dam.
+He said that the Winder Dam will have 54,000 acre feet water storage and10, 000 acres of land will be irrigated in the area adding that agriculture and livestock would be progressed in the area after completion of the dam.

 He said with the positive efforts of the present Federal and provincial government's project was approved on March 16, 2020 which was previously pending since 2009 due to lack of funds.